emacs-typescript/typescript.el/README.md

 Output from `tsc` and `tslint` is also handled seamlessly through `compilation-mode`.

+## A short note on development HALT

+As the both the JavaScript and TypeScript languages have evolved to become ever more complex, so has the Elisp codebase for `typescript-mode` trying to correctly handle them.

+We''ve been at the point for quite some time where it has become increasingly obvious that the current code-base simply cannot continue growing.
+It will be slow.
+It will be complex.
+It will be buggy.
+It will be head-ache inducing to wrap our heads around it, and ...
+I guess we're already there.

+Apart from occasional PRs getting merged, the current `typescript-mode` code isn't being developed because almost nobody wants to work code of this complexity.

+*Essentially all major development of `typescript-mode` has come to a halt.*

+## Seeing the forest for trees

+Lots of Emacs major-modes are facing the same problem.
+I'm sure there's similar issues for other editors too.

+This means lots of developers are working on solving this problem once and for all, and what they've decided on is relying on a standardized set of external parsers using the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) library.

+New major modes are being developed as we speak to support TypeScript (and other languages) within Emacs based on Emacs' upcoming native tree-sitter support.

+The code will be much faster, it will be simpler to work with and everyone should be happy.
+Well almost.
+Since tree-sitter support relies on a new major feature being added to core Emacs, it also means that these new major modes won't be backward compatible with older Emacs-versions.

+For that reason we are not *replacing* this major mode with the new and improved one, but keeping it around to make sure older Emacs-versions does at least have an option for working with Typescript, even though it may not be optimal or track recent changes to the TypeScript-language.

+But once new Emacs ships with tree-sitter support, you are adviced to upgrade to the newer modes for better TypeScript-support, rather than keeping this old version around.

 # Installation

 `typescript.el` can be installed from source directly using your